Greece or Spain: How to Choose the Right Destination for You

 Drinks in Greece - Traditional greek kumquat liqueur in shot glass

-When it comes to nightlife entertainment, Greece and Spain have different scenes to offer.
+When it comes to nightlife entertainment, Greece and Spain offer different scenes.

-There are fewer hang-out destinations in Greece.
+There are fewehangoutut destinations in Greece.
 On top of the list for the mainland is Athens, which boasts a popular nightlife scene with a great mix of bars, nightclubs, and theater productions.
-On the islands, the best options if you are a partygoer are Mykonos, Ios, and Corfù.
+On the islands, the best options if you are a partygoer are Mykonos, Ios, and Corfu.

-Spain has countless nightlife places, as all the main cities, beach holiday towns, and islands have active nightlife scenes.
-Madrid, Granda, Malaga, and Valencia all offer plenty of party opportunities, but Barcelona is the undisputed capital of Spanish nightlife.
+Spain has countless nightlife spots, with all the main cities, beach holiday towns, and islands having active nightlife scenes.
+Madrid, Granada, Malaga, and Valencia all offer plenty of party opportunities, but Barcelona is the undisputed capital of Spanish nightlife.

-Speaking of the Balearic archipelago, Ibiza and Formentera are the islands if you want to dance the night away.
-Mallorca also has some great nightlife but is mostly limited to its capital city, Palma de Mallorca.
+Speaking of the Balearic archipelago, Ibiza and Formentera are the islands where you can dance the night away.
+Mallorca also has some great nightlife, but it is mainly concentrated in its capital, Palma de Mallorca.

 Overall, Spain has more nightlife venues than Greece.
-However, you can still find spots in Greece for chill and pleasant evenings.
+However, you can still find spots in Greece for pleasant, chill evenings.

-Regarding communication, you won’t have a single problem in Greece or Spain’s tourist areas.
-Those working in the hospitality sector know English very well.
+Regarding communication, you won’t have a single problem in Greece or Spain’s tourist areas—those working in the hospitality sectorareh veryproficient in English.

 Spain Vs Greece For Public Transport